gbnegrini/pmdatax/README.md

 [![Generic badge](https://img.shields.io/badge/python-3.6|3.7|3.8-blue.svg)](https://shields.io/)
 ![LICENSE](https://img.shields.io/github/license/gbnegrini/pubmed-text-mining)

 For a given search query, PMdataX uses [Bio.Entrez](https://biopython.org/docs/1.74/api/Bio.Entrez.html) to get the PubMed IDs from related articles.
 Each retrieved PubMed ID is then used to fetch its publication data with [pubmed-lookup](https://github.com/mfcovington/pubmed-lookup).
 All data is saved to a SQLite database and can be easily exported to a csv file.
-Currently, these data include: PMID, title, authors, journal, year, month, day and abstract.
+Currently, these data include: <b>PMID, title, authors, journal, year, month, day, abstract, publication type, DOI and URL</b>.

 ## Requirements
 - python>=3.6